Tours in Edinburgh

 Rosslyn Chapel, Dunfermline Abbey and Stirling Castle Day Tour

-Luxury Whisky Tasting in Edinburgh's Underground Vaults
+Luxury Whisky Tasting in Edinburgh's Underground Vaults | 90min

 Edinburgh: Loch Ness, Inverness & The Highlands - 2 Day Tour

-Royal Mile Guided Walking Tour in Edinburgh
+Royal Mile and Old Town Walking Tour

 Edinburgh is the quintessence of the Scottish spirit, its impeccable embodiment.
 Unlike many capitals that have succumbed to the influence of modernity, "Old Smoky Mountains" are whole in their authentic beauty.
 The historic quarters are as if carved from a single giant gray stone, from the tops of the hills.
 This proud and impregnable appearance is flesh from the mentality of the highlanders with their centuries-old dream of independence.
 But the city-cradle of rebellious thoughts is serene: bathed in green parks, inspiring dozens of generations of writers, welcoming visitors on tours and festivals.